swup/docs/src/docs/options/options.md

 ## resolveUrl

-Allows rewriting URLs before swup tries loading them.
-In practice, it's an advanced way of making swup ignore certain visits.
-By resolving different paths to a single path, swup will treat both as a single resource and ignore any visits between them.
-You can then handle any changes on the page yourself: updating content, title tag, etc., without swup getting in the way.
-Swup will also use the resolved URL for its cache and for restoring the scroll position if using the scroll plugin.
+Rewrite URLs before loading them.
+An advanced way of ignoring certain visits by mapping different paths to a single path and treating them as one resource for fetching pages and restoring scroll positions.
+The callback receives and returns a relative URL.

-An example use case would be a project listing with purely client-side filtering based on the query parameters.
-The server will always respond with the full list of all projects.
-In that case, you'll want to handle any visits between `/projects/?sort=date` and `/projects/?sort=title` yourself, telling swup that nothing has changed and no fetch request to the new URL is necessary.
+An example use case would be a project listing: the server always sends the complete list of projects and filtering is done client-side based on query params.
+You'll want to handle any visits between `/projects/?sort=date` and `/projects/?sort=title` yourself, telling swup nothing has changed and no page load is necessary.

-The callback function receives a relative URL as an argument and needs to return a relative URL as well.

 ```javascript
 {